-The BIPM organises occasional workshops and training courses in the TF field, with support from the NMIs.
-For instance, a joint BIPM-APMP training course on time scales and algorithms was planned to take place in Thailand on 1-3 July (open to worldwide participants), but it has been postponed due to the Covid-19 pandemic and may instead be held online.
+The BIPM organizes occasional workshops and training courses in the TF field, with support from the NMIs.
+A joint BIPM-APMP training course on time scales and algorithms was planned to take place in Thailand (open to worldwide participants), but it has been postponed due to the Covid-19 pandemic.

 A meeting of the CCTF in March 2021 strongly supported a recommendation to increase the BIPM's CBKT activities in the TF area.
 The BIPM has responded with proposals to set up and maintain a website to share software tools and other resources of use to institutes contributing to UTC, to expand the training activities relevant to UTC, and to work with the RMOs to organize training workshops.
 The BIPM is setting up a programme of secondments from NMIs and DIs to help deliver these new initiatives.
-This extension of the BIP's CBKT activities in TF should provide an excellent opportunity to increase the level of collaboration on CB between the BIPM and EURAMET.
+This extension of the BIPM's CBKT activities in TF should provide an excellent opportunity to increase the level of collaboration on CB between the BIPM and EURAMET.